Xisrr1/Revancify-XisrShortcut/README.md

 # Shortcut for Revancify

-Simple shortcut to get started with Revancify.
+Simple shortcut to get started with Revancify 𝕏isr.

 Supported only on Android 8.0+.